Nehahahah/VedVachan/README.md

 📌 Features

-Verse Exploration – Browse chapters and verses of the Bhagavad Gita.
+Verse Exploration :- Browse chapters and verses of the Bhagavad Gita.
-Translations & Commentaries – Available in Hindi and English.
+Translations & Commentaries :-Available in Hindi and English.
-Theme Toggle – Switch between light and dark modes.
+Theme Toggle :- Switch between light and dark modes.

 🛠 Tech Stack